-Now, if, for the sake of unity, we always express invariance under 1-1 replacements of individuals in terms of domains, we immediately get invariance under "isomorphisms".
-The universal- and existential-quantifier properties, for example, are invariant under all isomorphisms of structures of the type <D,B>, where D is a domain (i.e., a non-empty set of individuals), and B is a subset of D, representing a property P as it applies (or is restricted) to D. I.e., if <D,B> and <D',B'> are isomorphic, then B is universal/non-empty in D iff B' is universal/non-empty in D'.
-Another name for this kind of invariance is "invariance under bijections", bijection being a 1-1 and onto function.
+Now, if, for the sake of unity, we always express invariance under 1-1 replacements of individuals in terms of domains, and if, in addition, we use the resources of contemporary mathematics to systematize "invariance under 1-1 replacement of individuals", we get the precisified notion of "invariance under isomorphisms".24 The universal- and existential-quantifier properties, for example, are invariant under all isomorphisms of structures of the type <D,B>, where D is a domain (i.e., a non-empty set of individuals), and B is a subset of D, representing a property P as it applies (or is restricted) to D. I.e., if <D,B> and <D',B'> are isomorphic, then B is universal/non-empty in D iff B' is universal/non-empty in D'.
+Another name for this kind of invariance is "invariance under bijections", a bijection being a 1-1 and onto function.
+By adding a few auxiliary conditions (see Sher 1991, Chapter 3), we arrive at a characterization of logicality for predicative logical constants.